trinidz/rssnotes/README.md

 - Selection of relay metrics dislayed on main page.
 (Displayed metrics other than FEEDS are per session and will reset if relay is restarted.)
 - Prometheus metrics available on /metrics path.
 - Search bar
-- Relay logs exposed on the /log path.
 - Using [khatru](https://github.com/fiatjaf/khatru)

 ## Screenshot